scrapnode/blog.scrapnode.com/_tabs/about.md

 - Communication: Let's have a discussion about your issue, this will help me improve communication skills as an engineer and communication effective with others
 - Refining Communication: I may struggle to articulate my thoughts quickly in face-to-face conversation due to limitation in my vocabulary

+## How do you contact me?

+You can check my curriculum vitae at [Tuan Nguyen - Fullstack Developer](https://tuannguyen.scrapnode.com/)